 MARKETING PLAN + WEBSITE DESIGN + SQUARESPACE E-COMMERCE + ONGOING ADMIN

-I started working with Footloose Sports, the top outdoor gear store in Mammoth Lakes, CA, on their marketing efforts in early 2019.
+I started working with Footloose Sports, the top outdoor gear store in Mammoth Lakes, CA, on their marketing efforts several years ago.

 Our first step was working together to create a 40-page comprehensive marketing plan.
 They were preparing to hire a marketing assistant for the first time and knew they needed a comprehensive marketing resource to help with onboarding and job success.

-The marketing plan allowed their new employee to hit the ground running, and it built a solid foundation for a comprehensive website redesign in 2020.
+The marketing plan allowed their new employee to hit the ground running, and it built a solid foundation for a comprehensive website redesign the next year.

 With this already in place, Footloose Sports was well-equipped to increase online sales when the world shut down in 2020.
 The planned bike sale and ski sales went smoothly, and we’re continuing work toward a more substantial e-commerce website build as they continue to grow.
 Squarespace has been a perfect stepping stone between Weebly and their future e-commerce website, especially in its ease of use and small learning curve for in-house employees to manage inventory.

 Business impact: three months after the site launched, monthly users & sessions were up 50 to 200% over monthly numbers on the old website.
 Bounce rate, session duration, pageviews, and pages per session all improved greatly as well.

 WEBSITE DESIGN + BRANDING + SITE CONSOLIDATION + ONGOING ADMIN